aff3ct/aff3ct/doc/pages/Paper_results.md

 **The 28th International Workshop on Languages and Compilers for Parallel Computing (LCPC 2015), September 2015.**

-The results presented in this paper required to enable some features directly in the source code of **AFF3CT**.
+The results presented in this paper require to enable some features directly in the source code of **AFF3CT**.
 Open the `src/Tools/Factory/Polar/Factory_decoder_polar_gen.cpp` file and uncomment the `#define` like this:

 	/* // GENERATED DECODERS // */